themeteseyrek/backup-novit-website.github.io/_posts/2020-01-16-construction-detection-and-progress-tracking.md

 }
 </style>

-In this post we will talk about the potential use of near bi-weekly satellite imagery combined with AI for contruction detection and tracking development progress and we'll present 2 examples of our observations.
+In this post we will talk about the potential use of near bi-weekly satellite imagery combined with AI for construction detection and tracking development progress and we'll present 2 examples of our observations.

 <div class="embed-responsive embed-responsive-1by1">
     <video class="embed-responsive-item"  autoplay loop controls>